 It must be said that non tax-advantaged (NTA) share options are not tax-efficient, and employers should also consider whether a tax-advantaged scheme will achieve the company’s goals and incentivise their employees.
 There are two main tax-advantaged scheme choices which may be suitable.
 They are summarised below.
 Also, increasingly popular is the employee ownership trust.
 This arrangement does not offer direct share ownership to employees though it can be used in conjunction with other arrangements, eg EMI.

 EMI will almost always be the right answer for companies that qualify (see the Why use an EMI scheme? guidance note).
 EMI is, however, restricted to companies or groups with assets of no more than £30m and with fewer than 250 employees.
-Additionally, companies in certain industries are precluded from taking advantage of the obvious tax benefits that this scheme offers.
+Additionally, companies in certain industries are precluded from taking advantage of the obvious

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.